Links on Android Authority may earn us a commission. Learn more.

 The glacial charging speeds are saved by the long-lasting battery life.

 That said, Samsung dropped the ball when it comes to charging speeds.
 To start with, the Samsung Galaxy A52s supports a maximum of 25W charging.
-That alone is slow compared to the 65W+ speeds being championed by some alternatives.
-However, the real kicker is that the included charger caps at 15W.
+That alone is slow compared to the 65W+ speeds being championed by some alternatives available in Europe and India — two markets the Galaxy A52s is targeting.
+The included charger also caps at 15W.
 Like the Galaxy A52 5G, topping off the phone takes over an hour and a half which isn’t the slowest we’ve seen, but you’ll need to buy a compatible fast charger to achieve the fastest speeds possible.
 There’s no wireless charging support either but that’s an acceptable trade-off considering the price.

 Are the cameras any good?

 The quad-camera array on the Samsung Galaxy A52s isn’t surprising considering the A52 5G sports much the same setup.
 This includes the current mid-range favorite combination of a wide-angle, ultrawide, and macro lens which is paired up with a depth sensor for better portraits — no telephoto camera here.